 Ian states that "One of the reasons why I enjoy the work that I do so much, is because of the variety and unusual issues that arise.
 I sometimes call us the Flotsam & Jetsam team - you just never know what interesting case you are going to come across."

-Ian is recommended in Legal 500 (2016) for his work in property litigation.
+Ian is recommended as a property specialist in Legal 500 (2017) for his work in property litigation.

 Examples of how Ian has helped clients include: